buntine/wrestlers-adapter/README.md

 # Wrestling Theme Music TCP Adapter

-This programs purpose is to:
+This program will:

-  - Listen for rsyslog streams
+  - Listen for rsyslog streams on a given TCP port
   - Attempt to parse out a MAC address and action from the stream
-  - Build HTTP POST request to API, forwarding on details
+  - Build HTTP POST request to web service, forwarding on details

-It runs as a daemonized TCP server.
-So, you can think of it like a proxy that translates ugly syslog messages into HTTP API requests.
+It runs as a system daemon.
+So, you can think of it like a proxy that translates ugly syslog messages into web service requests.

 ## Process